wuisabel-gif/biological-response-modeling/README.md

 For me, this project was also a learning process.
 It gave me a way to apply statistics, machine learning, feature engineering, and model evaluation to a real biological prediction problem instead of only studying those ideas in isolation.
 I got to work through things like noisy data, correlated features, sparse labels, validation strategy, and ensemble behavior in a much more hands-on way.

+The final workflow explored three neural-network variants, one TabNet model, and average ensembling across submissions.
+The best result achieved a **top 3% leaderboard finish**.

 Ideally, this kind of project would be as simple as "feed in the biology data, train a model, get a clean answer."
 Of course, in practice, things are more complicated.
 Biological data is noisy, many features are strongly correlated, useful signals are often sparse, and a single compound can activate multiple mechanisms at once.
 So the real work is not just training a model.
 The real work is building a pipeline that makes the signal easier to learn.

 That is the purpose of this repository.